 Consider which fields you plan to study:

 - Boston College graduates often go into finance, law, consulting, and public policy, with strong recruitment from firms like Goldman Sachs, Deloitte, and government organizations.
 The Carroll School of Management has excellent career placement in business fields.
+BC alumni earn a median salary of approximately $89,000 ten years after graduation — among the strongest outcomes of any Catholic university in the country.

 - Boston University alumni excel in media, technology, research, and healthcare, with top employers including Google, Pfizer, and major news organizations.
 BU’s urban location provides strong internship and networking opportunities.
+BU alumni earn a median salary of approximately $75,500 ten years after graduation, with notably higher figures for engineering and Questrom School of Business graduates.

 History of the Rivalry: BC vs. BU